LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 <code>[DATE][HOUR]\_initconf\_[CONFIGURATION]\_[GEOMETRY].xyz</code>

 <p align="justify">
   The 14-character code is the [DATE][HOUR] descriptor of the filename.
 You can open this file using any text editor and edit some simulation settings that you find relevant.
-Please be reminded that editing anything in this file, except the reduced pressure and absolute temperature, may cause the program to detect overlapping configurations.
-The molecular structure
+Please be reminded that editing anything in this file, except the reduced pressure and absolute temperature, may cause the program to detect overlapping configurations in the initial structure.
 </p>

 ### The Control File<br> <sub><code>ini_control.ini</code></sub>